Clive Sullivan

 Clive Anthony Sullivan MBE (9 April 1943 – 8 October 1985) was a Welsh rugby league footballer.
-A Great Britain and Wales international winger, he played for both Hull F.C. and Hull Kingston Rovers in his career, and also for Oldham (Heritage № 844) and Doncaster.
+A Great Britain and Wales international winger, he played for Hull F.C. and Hull Kingston Rovers in his career, winning Challenge Cup medals with both clubs, and also played for Oldham and Doncaster.
 Captaining Great Britain in 1972, he was the first black captain for Great Britain in any sport.
 He was part of the Great Britain team which won the 1972 Rugby League World Cup.
 His son, Anthony Sullivan, had a successful career with Hull Kingston Rovers, St. Helens, Wales in both rugby league and union, and Cardiff RFC.

 Early life

-Sullivan was born in the Splott, an inner-city suburb of Cardiff on 9 April 1943.
-His mother’s family was of Antiguan descent and his father was Jamaican.
-Sullivan began playing rugby at school, but from the age of 14, injuries meant that he required surgery on his knees, feet and shoulders.
-Doctors thought it unlikely that he would ever be able to walk normally again and a rugby career seemed unlikely.
+Sullivan was born in Splott, a suburb of Cardiff on 9 April 1943.
+His mother's family was from Antigua and his father was Jamaican.
+Sullivan's early playing career was plagued by injury; multiple operations left doctors uncertain he would ever walk normally, and the prospect of a professional career in rugby seemed improbable.
 In 1961 he joined the army after leaving school and working for a while as a motor mechanic.
 He was posted to Catterick in the North Riding of Yorkshire, and while there was picked for an inter-corps rugby match on account of being Welsh.
 Sullivan chose to play in the match as admitting to having a major injury would have led to his being invalided out of the army.
 His plan was to deliberately play badly to avoid being picked again.
 However, instinct took over and after scoring a long distance try with no ill effects, he decided to make the most of the army training to further progress his hopes of playing rugby.